gavinln/short_films/python-for-beginners.md

 5. Using Print (5 of 44) 3:29

+* How do you print a string with quotes?

 6. Demo: Hello World (6 of 44) 6:00

 7. Comments (7 of 44) 3:04